OSGeo/grass-website/content/learn/tryonline.md

 </div>
 <div class="col-lg-6">
 <p>The <b><a href="https://jupyter.org/binder">Binder</a></b> project offers reproducible, sharable, interactive computing environments.
 From the <b>GRASS GIS</b> community, GitHub repositories are available to launch a <b>GRASS GIS</b> computing environment with sample data and working examples.
-<p>Through the Binder hub <b>mybinder.org</b>, compute environments defined in the git repositories can be built and started.
-You can do so by simply clicking on one of the two browser images with Jupyter notebooks:
+Through the Binder hub <b>mybinder.org</b>, compute environments defined in the git repositories can be built and started.
+You can do so by simply clicking on one of the two browser images with Jupyter notebooks:</p>

-By clicking on the upper screenshot you can start a basic introduction to Jupyter Notebooks with <b>GRASS GIS</b>.</p>
+<p>By clicking on the upper screenshot you can start a basic introduction to Jupyter Notebooks with <b>GRASS GIS</b>.</p>
 </div>

 <div class="col-lg-6 text-center">